DerGuru/The-Resonant/Chapters/P2-03 - Field Test.md

 He didn’t realize he’d been bracing until his ribs forgot the habit.
 The ache stayed where it belonged, a muted, manageable shadow at the back of his skull.

 A ping, felt more than heard.
-Not metal on metal—more like a string that lived inside the curb had been plucked and remembered it was an instrument.
+Not metal on metal - more like a string that lived inside the curb had been plucked and remembered it was an instrument.
-Something clicked free near the storm grate—so small it might have been nothing.
+Something clicked free near the storm grate - so small it might have been nothing.
 It rolled once, twice, and came to rest by the bolt head as if it had planned the path.

 Milo was already crouched, an entire museum’s worth of curiosity behind his eyes.
 “Union rules,” he murmured without looking up.
 “Curbs get a break every twenty years.”
 He covered the motion with a mutter about “broken washers” and palmed the thing with the neatness of a stage magician.